scylladb/scylla-cdc-java/README.md

 **Next steps: you can see the entire code of this example and read more about how to use the library in the [Printer example application](scylla-cdc-printer).**

-## License

-The library is licensed under Apache License 2.0.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 or in the LICENSE.txt file in the repository.

 ## Useful links

 - [Scylla Docs - Change Data Capture (CDC)](https://docs.scylladb.com/using-scylla/cdc/)
 - [Scylla University - Change Data Capture (CDC)](https://university.scylladb.com/courses/scylla-operations/lessons/change-data-capture-cdc/)
 - [ScyllaDB YouTube - Change Data Capture in Scylla](https://www.youtube.com/watch?v=392Nbfrq7Dg)
 - [ScyllaDB Blog - Using Change Data Capture (CDC) in Scylla](https://www.scylladb.com/2020/07/23/using-change-data-capture-cdc-in-scylla/)

+## Contact

+Use the [GitHub Issues](https://github.com/scylladb/scylla-cdc-java/issues) to report bugs or errors.
+You can also join [ScyllaDB-Users Slack channel](http://slack.scylladb.com/) and discuss on `#cdc` channel.

+## License

+The library is licensed under Apache License 2.0.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 or in the LICENSE.txt file in the repository.